Electronic voice phenomenon: Cultural impact

 The concept of EVP has influenced popular culture.
 It is popular as an entertaining pursuit, as in ghost hunting, and as a means of dealing with grief.
 It has influenced literature, radio, film, television, and music.

 Groups

 Investigation of EVP is the subject of hundreds of regional and national groups and Internet message boards.
 Paranormal investigator John Zaffis claims, "There's been a boom in ghost hunting ever since the Internet took off."
 Investigators, equipped with electronic gear – like EMF meters, video cameras, and audio recorders – scour reportedly haunted venues, trying to uncover visual and audio evidence of ghosts.
 Many use portable recording devices in an attempt to capture EVP.

-Films
+Film and television

 Films involving EVP include Poltergeist, The Sixth Sense, and White Noise.